 Rationale: Preoxygenation may increase the partial pressure of arterial oxygen (Pa

 2) levels, decreasing the risk of desaturation with suctioning.

-2 if the child has certain congenital heart defects.
+2) if the patient has certain congenital heart defects.

 Suctioning on high frequency oscillation ventilation can result in significant lung derecruitment.

 The most efficient catheter advancement occurs when the bag that covers the catheter bunches up behind the fingers.